Tutorial or Teaching Labs HowTo

 Format of the students list CSV file

-You need to create a CSV file containing the information about the students.
+You have to create a CSV file containing the information about the students.
 Such a file must be structured as follows:

 - one line per student